VenturianTome/VenturianTome/src/chapter_4.1.1_Billy-Acachalla.md

 ### Jeremy Acachalla
 Jeremy is Papa Acachalla’s brother who lives in the basement as a shadow-creature, making him Billy’s adoptive uncle that he and Sally met in []().
 ### Johnny Ghost
-Ghost is said to possibly be Billy’s biological father in []() \(from t-t), having left him at the 7-11.
+Ghost is said to possibly be Billy’s biological father in ["Gmod Funny DEATHMATCH \(Garry's Mod)](https://www.youtube.com/watch?v=U49KwBKPgP0) \(from 8:41-9:00), having left him at the 7-11.
 This idea was created by the Siblings due to Billy accidentally calling Jimmy Casket “papa.”
 Billy may also be Ghost’s father due to him being -- in the future, shown in []().
 ### Maddie Friend
-Maddie Friend is technically Gertrude’s sister as of [this]() video, making her Billy’s adoptive aunt.
+Maddie Friend is technically Gertrude’s sister as of [](), making her Billy’s adoptive aunt.
 Maddie likes to chase him around asking him to sign her shirt.
 ### Maxwell Acachalla
 Maxwell was thought to be Billy’s biological father in []().